 Clamp-On Bumper Hitch - This is a temporary hitch that clamps onto the bumper assembly.
 DO NOT USE this type of hitch on any Infiniti vehicle because using it may result in the trailer separating from the towing vehicle; this can cause death or serious injury.
 Use of this type of hitch can also damage the towing vehicle.

 Weight-Distributing Hitch System - This type of system uses a "load-leveling" or "equalizing" hitch.
-The weight-distributing feature helps shift the trailer tongue weight to all trailer tires and the tow vehicle front tires.
+The weight-distributing feature helps shift the trailer tongue weight to all the axles of the tow vehicle and the trailer axles.